How often have you checked a product on social media before making a purchase?

 Social commerce trends show Instagram’s biggest innovation – Instagram Checkout is available for brands such as Kylie Cosmetics and Nike.
 This is one of the reasons why the Instagram app offers a shopping feel.
 The Instagram Checkout offers you the chance to buy the exact products you like on your feed.

-6. For 2020, it’s expected that a total of 86.6% of marketers will use Facebook, while 73.2% will use Instagram as the main medium for social media marketing.
+6. FA total of 86.6% of marketers will use Facebook in 2020, while 73.2% will use Instagram as the main medium for social media marketing.

 When it comes to social media driving sales, Facebook and Instagram are at the top.
 The conversions that marketers are getting from these two platforms are key to the great amount of interest and investment in them.